saketh1414/Cold-Email-Generator/README.md

 1)saaki.ai is an AI Consulting Firm,company has employees skilled in variety of software fields.
 2)the project is to build a model which generates cold emails to other companies stating them not to hire new employess instead have a deal with saaki.ai to use there employees under contract based.
 3)model takes the url, reads the content, it matches the skills mentioned with DB where the saaki.ai's info is present.
+4) llama-3.1-70b-versatile llm is used to generate cold emails and Chroma DB is used to store saaki.ai's portfolio links.
-4)the model produces the cold email giving the links to saaki.ai's portfolio in required software field, and showing ability of saaki.ai.
+5)the model produces the cold email giving the links to saaki.ai's portfolio in required software field, and showing ability of saaki.ai.
-5)the model will generate as many cold emails as the job applications are present in provided url.so give specific job url.
+6)the model will generate as many cold emails as the job applications are present in provided url.so give specific job url.

 INSTRUCTIONS: